mrasu/coredns/README.md

 * Release x.y.z: Announce that in the next release we will make backward incompatible changes.
 * Release x.y+1.0: Make the changes, but allow the old configuration to be parsed.
 I.e. CoreDNS will start from an unchanged Corefile.
-* Release x.y+1.1: Remove the lenient parsing, so CoreDNS will not start.
+* Release x.y+1.1: Remove the lenient parsing, so CoreDNS will not start if those features are still used.

 ## Security